section-engineering-education/engineering-education/content/articles/Understanding-React-UseEffect/index.md

 const [count, setCount] = useState(0);

-//useEffect hook used to log and display number of times counter is updated
+//useEffect hook used to log and display the number of times counter is updated

 useEffect(() =\&gt; {